Hillside Construction

 Understanding the forces on a retaining wall explains why they're engineered structures, not just concrete in the ground.
 A retaining wall must resist:

 - Hydrostatic pressure: Water pressure behind the wall if drainage fails.
 Water weighs 62.4 pounds per cubic foot.
 A 10-foot wall with saturated backfill and no drainage has over 3,000 pounds per linear foot of additional lateral force that the wall wasn't designed for.
-This is why drainage is not optional.
+This is why every retaining wall requires a functioning drainage system.

 - Seismic loads: During an earthquake, lateral earth pressure increases significantly (the Mononobe-Okabe method is used to calculate seismic earth pressure in LA).
 California seismic design requirements are among the most stringent in the country.